-"Investing for a Sustainable Future" describes our approach to responsible stewardship, and in the pages that follow, we report to you many of the ways we've accomplished this - from our robust responsible investing program to our competitive investment performance.
-You will also learn of our ongoing commitments to ensuring a sustainable future through our work in racial justice, climate and nature, human rights and worker justice.
+"Investing for a Sustainable Future" describes our approach to responsible stewardship, and in the pages that follow, we report to you many of the ways we've accomplished this - from our robust responsible investing program to our competitive that undulating journey, one key concept emerges investment performance.
+You will also learn of our ongoing commitments to ensuring a sustaina future through our work in racial justice, climate and nature, human rights and worker justice.